dinbach/PersonalBlog/content/slides/lecture1/index.md

 # The Jupyter Notebook

+We will be using Jupyter Notebooks a lot throughout this course.

 You can start a Jupyter Notebook session under the Conda environment we created before.

+Lets start now!

 ```Bash
 jupyter notebook
 ```

-We will be using Jupyter Notebooks a lot throughout this course...!

----